gabheadz/express-mssqlconnection/README.md

 </ul>

 <h2>Usage</h2>
 Configuration is straightforward and you use it as any other middleware.
-First param it accepts is a node-mssql module, second is a db options hash passed to node-mysql module when connection or pool are created.
-The third is string defining strategy type.
+First param it accepts is a db options hash passed to co-mssql module when connection or pool are created.
+The second is a string defining strategy type.

 <pre>
 // app.js